7 Companies That Offer Mechanical Breakdown Insurance in Missouri

 - Improper Passing: Missouri law stipulates that drivers must use their turn signal when turning or changing lanes, which includes passing vehicles on the highway.
 Failing to signal when making a pass could lead to fines or an increased insurance rate by 10-20 percent.

-- Driving Without Insurance: Missouri drivers are required by law to carry minimum amounts of automotive liability insurance coverage at all times while driving any motor vehicle on Missouri roads.
+- Driving Without Insurance: St. Ann drivers are required by law to carry minimum amounts of automotive liability insurance coverage at all times while driving any motor vehicle on Missouri roads.
 If you are caught driving without insurance, you can expect to pay a fine and see an increase in your insurance premium by 50-100 percent.

 - Texting While Driving: Missouri has a hands-free law which bans texting while driving and carries stiff fines for violators.
 Expect a higher insurance rate if caught - up to 25 percent or more.